syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/SymbolPalette)

-## How to Add Symbol Descriptions to Palette Symbols
+## How to add symbol descriptions to palette symbols

 The diagram provides support to add symbol description below each symbol of a palette.
 This descriptive representation of each symbol will enhance the details of the symbol visually.
 The height and width of the symbol description can also be set individually.
 * The method [GetSymbolInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SymbolPalette.SfSymbolPaletteComponent.html#Syncfusion_Blazor_Diagram_SymbolPalette_SfSymbolPaletteComponent_GetSymbolInfo) can be used to add the symbol description at runtime.